+Pupil Progress

-Pupil Progress Progress 8
+Progress 8

 Bespoke support is available for disadvantaged pupils of all abilities from the lower attaining to the more and most able.
 To this end we see progress as the key measure impact.
-In 2018 our year 11 gap data show how well our disadvantaged pupil's progress was higher than then +0.11 of National non disadvantaged pupils.
+Over a 5 year trend our year 11 gap data show that disadvantaged pupil's progress is usually than National non disadvantaged pupils.
+However we still have an in school gap which we track and monitor in order to close all gaps.